duanetoler/RunCLISHcommand/README.md

 A VSX VS doesn't need to have any authentication mechanisms; it's not a real host anyway.
-The "vsx_host" variable determines what underlying host is to be used (delegate_to:) for the VS.  The playbook will figure out how to get there.
+The "vsx_host" variable determines what underlying host is to be used for the VS (via delegate_to:).
+The playbook will figure out how to get there.

 I still make a host_vars/VS_NAME/vars.yml with those two variables, for